hackclub/winter/jmuku.md

 8) Package the Raspberry Pi, transparent display, and holographic pyramid into a suitable housing.
 This could be a custom-made enclosure or an off-the-shelf case with modifications.

 this tutorial: https://maria.awardwinninghuman.com/
-Soham's already got a jbl speaker with built in mic, so he doesn't need the pi speakers
 Screen for holographic included in the kit linked under products we plan on modifying the 3d print files in fusion 360.
 We have a 3d printer available.